ckreisch/GIGANTES/source/Applications.rst

 Application 2: likelihood-free inference on the void size function
 ~~~~~~~~~~~~~
-This application is an example of a machine learning application to the GIGANTES dataset.
+This application is an example of a machine learning application to the Gigantes dataset.
 Our goal is to perform likelihood-free inference from one of the most important summary statistics associated to cosmic voids: the void size function.
 In order to carry out this task, we need many examples from different cosmological models in order to be able to extract unique patterns that allow us to find a connection between the void size function and the value of the cosmological parameters.
 The goal of this application is to predict the mean and standard deviation of the posterior from the void size function.

 .. image:: LFI_VSF_Omega_m.jpg